-The most commonly used type of barometer for calibration duties is the Fortin barometer.
-This is a highly accurate instrument that provides measurement inaccuracy levels of between ± 0.03 and $\pm 0.001\%$ of full-scale reading depending on the measurement range.
+The most commonly used device type of barometer for calibration duties is the Fortin barometer.
+This is a highly accurate instrument which provides measurement inaccuracy levels of between $\pm 0.03\%$ of full-scale reading and $\pm 0.001\%$ of full-scale reading depending on the measurement range.
 To achieve such levels of accuracy, the instrument has to be used under very carefully controlled conditions of lighting, temperature, and vertical alignment.
-It must also be manufactured to exacting standards and is therefore very expensive to buy.
-Corrections have to be made to the output reading according to ambient temperature, local value of gravity, and atmospheric pressure.
-Because of its expense and difficulties in using it, the barometer is not normally used for calibration other than as a primary reference standard at the top of the calibration chain.
+It must also be manufactured to exact standards and is therefore very expensive to buy.
+Corrections have to be made to the output reading according to the ambient temperature, local value of gravity and atmospheric pressure.
+Because of its expense and the difficulties in using it, the barometer is not normally used for calibration other than as a primary reference standard at the top of the calibration chain.